[INTRODUCTION ADDED NOVEMBER 2009:

 Two identical Mars Rovers traverse the surface searching for evidence of water.
 Evolutionary researchers are eagerly looking for past or present signs of (even) microscopic life.

 The Bible’s ‘big picture’ seems to preclude intelligent life elsewhere in God’s universe1 (see main text).
-But what about bacteria on other planets for example?
-It’s possible that God made these, but exceedingly unlikely.2 What would be their purpose?
+But what if bacteria were found on other planets, for example?
+This is exceedingly unlikely, but ‘God-made’ bacteria would not violate the Gospel (see Is the Bible Falsifiable and would a real ET do it?).
+And in any case, any ‘microbes on Mars‘ were likely as a result of human contamination.2 What would be their purpose?
 The entire focus of creation is mankind on this Earth; the living forms on Earth’s beautifully balanced biosphere are part of our created life support system.

 If bacteria are found elsewhere in the solar system, it will be hailed as proof that life can ‘just evolve’.3 However, we have previously predicted in print that in such an unlikely event, the organisms will have earth-type DNA, etc., consistent with having originated from here as contaminants—either carried by recent man-made probes, or riding fragments of rock blasted from Earth by meteorite impacts.